 This is the easy step, but it’s also when the results start to show.
 For every three boards, measure to see if the length has to be increased by half an inch to three-quarters of an inch.

-After finishing the task, you can use a circular saw to cut a straight line along the fence if an uneven edge is accidentally made.
+After finishing the task, use a circular saw to cut a straight line along the fence if an uneven edge is accidentally made.
 A “bumper” or rail can be constructed along the fence side and back of the deck to prevent grills from ever sliding off the deck.

 Step #7: Finish With a Sealer, Stain, or Paint